TheSaminator/kriegsspiel-online/README.md

 ### Step 1: Host or Join

+Before hosting or joining, the player must enter a player name.
+The name is used to disambiguate open hosts or join requests - it isn't actually stored anywhere on disk.

 Hosting a game will give you a game ID that you can share with a friend.

 To join a game, you must select your friend's game ID from a dropdown box.

 ### Step 2: Unit Deployment

-Both players start out with 1000 points to spend on an army.
+Both players start out with a configurable number of points to spend on an army.
 Each unit has a varying point cost.

 To deploy a unit, click on the button with the unit type's name and select a position on the map.